 - In a large sauté pan with a lid, brown the ground beef over medium high heat.
 Remove cooked ground beef from pan and set aside, reserving 2 tablespoons of grease in the pan.

-- Cook the onion until soft, about 5 minutes.
+- Lower the heat to medium and add the onion.
+Cook the onion until soft, about 5 minutes.
 Add the garlic for the last 30 seconds.

 - Add the flour and stir to cook for about 1 minute, slowly stir in the beef broth and bring the mixture to a boil.

 - Pour in the tomato sauce, Italian seasoning, seasoned salt, smoked paprika, garlic powder and pasta, stirring to combine.
-Cover with lid and sauté for 12 to 15 minutes or until pasta is cooked, stirring occasionally.
+Bring to a simmer, cover with lid and cook for 12 to 15 minutes or until pasta is tender, stirring occasionally.
+If your noodles are not cooked through and you're running out of liquid, add an extra 1/4 to 1/2 cup broth as needed.

 - Add in the cream and cheese and stir until all the cheese melted.
 Add back in ground beef, cook for 2 to 3 minutes more to re-heat ground beef and serve immediately!